List of NCAA men's volleyball programs: Structure

 Members of the National Association of Intercollegiate Athletics (NAIA), a separate athletics governing body whose members are primarily smaller institutions, regularly play matches against NCAA teams.

 Because of the historic lack of an official divisional structure in men's volleyball, four of the five major conferences have member schools that normally participate in NCAA Division II.
 This was also true for the other major conference until the 2021 season.
+Alignments listed here reflect those in place for the next 2026 season.